Dendrobyte/TwitLess/angular-twitless/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+Yes, this is the generic Angular generated README for how to run the project.
+Nothing special going on at the moment and no back-end (yet) so it's about right.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.